 Much like metalized films, the first step in creating non metalized reflective films is to create the prism array out of acrylic or another clear resin.
 This will be the top layer of the film.
 It can be clear or colored.
 In order to create a whiter or a more vivid coloured film, the prism layer is adhered to a grid that forms a sort of honeycomb pattern.
 This creates an air layer below the prisms.
 The surface below the air layer is white.
 The prism layer and the grid layer are bonded together but can come apart meaning that non metalized films can delaminate.
 By eliminating the metalizing of the prisms the tapes are more vivid since the colour does not have to compete with the silver metalizing layer.
 Non metalized films are more vivid but not necessarily more reflective.

-The image below shows the 4 types of reflective films.
+The image above shows the 4 types of reflective films.
 All are made in a similar way.
 The glass bead engineer grade film is the easiest to make and thus the least expensive.
 The high intensity is the next easiest and next in price.
 The metalized micro-prismatic films are the most expensive to make but are the brightest and toughest of all the reflective tapes.
 They are perfect for dynamic or harsh environments.
 The non metalized films are less expensive to make than metalized films.
 Non metalized films have the advantage of being more vivid in the daytime and are popular for sign sheeting and other static applications.

 There are several types of reflective sheeting.
 Engineer grade is the most common and is known as a type 1 film.
 Super engineer grade is a type 2.
 High intensity is the brightest glass bead film and is a type 3.
 The first prismatic film is a type 5.
 The brightest film is a type 8 and is often called crystal or diamond grade.
 We have charts on each of the films below.
 Exact intensities will vary by manufacturer but the charts below are a good guide.
 Also, please note that the Type 3 High Intensity chart also defines observation and entrance angles.